Neerajkomatishetti/Neerajkomatishetti/README.md

 ## Education

 - **UG**: *2025*
-  - Pursuing Full Time B.Tech in Computer Science Engineering from TKR College of Engineering & Technology at Meerpet, Rangareddy(D), Hyderabad.
+  - B.Tech in Computer Science Engineering from TKR College of Engineering & Technology at Meerpet, Rangareddy(D), Hyderabad.
 - **Diploma**: *2019 - 2022*
   - Completed Diploma in Computer Science from TKR College of Engineering & Technology at Meerpet, Rangareddy(D), Hyderabad, with 8.4 CGPA.
 - **SSC**: *2019*